YTD & Income AnnualisationCalculator

 - Estimate annual income from seasonal or fluctuating earnings

-- See how contract or self-employed income might look to a lender
+- See how contract or casual income might look to a lender

 - Prepare for conversations about borrowing power and loan options